MPourmoghaddamZand/genius/README.md

 - 🧾 View full cafe menu (drinks, desserts, snacks)
 - ✏️ Admin dashboard to add, edit, or delete items
-- 🔍 Search and filter menu items by category or price
+- 🔍 filter menu items by category or price
 - 🖼️ Upload and display item images
 - 💬 Contact form for feedback or suggestions
-- 📱 Responsive design for mobile & desktop
+- 📱 App design for mobile.

 ## 🛠️ Tech Stack